-- 1. the student's semester GPA falls below 3.0; or - the student receives a grade below B in major ensemble; or
+1. the student's semester GPA falls below 3.0; or

-- the student receives a grade below the required minimum in a course required for the major field; or - 4. the student completes fewer than the number of credits required for his or her academic program; or - the student receives an unsatisfactory grade in a review course taken to satisfy a proficiency requirement.
+- the student receives a grade below B in major ensemble; or - the student receives a grade below B in a course required for the major field; or - the student completes fewer than the number of credits required for his or her academic program; or - 5. the student receives an unsatisfactory grade in a review course taken to satisfy a proficiency requirement.